10 golden rules for writing prospecting messages

 Contents

 Outbound prospecting needs good copywriting to perform.
 Whether it’s prospecting for leads or candidates.
-Thanks to MirrorProfiles and in collaboration with Stepward, we were able to analyze the messages with the highest return rates.
+Thanks to our MirrorProfiles tool and in collaboration with Stepward, we were able to analyze the messages with the highest return rates.
 Instead of giving you ready-made templates that won’t work for your business, we’ve decided to bring you the essential points to follow when writing prospecting messages, whether on Linkedin or for emailing.

 When we speak of copywriting or prospecting messages, we’re thinking of an automated sequence for producing approach and follow-up messages.